chrisaldworth/FantasyFootball/docs/features/branding/logo-design-handoff-developer.md

 **Brand Name**: Fotmate
 **Domain**: fotmate.com

-**✅ LOGO FILES CREATED**: All logo SVG files have been created and are ready for implementation!
+**✅ LOGO FILE PROVIDED**: User has provided a high-resolution logo file that has been copied to the public directory!

 ---